 The financial targets for Performance Share Plans 2012 and 2013 are defined as average annual percentage growth rate in earnings per share (EPS) during the fiscal years 2012/13 and 2013/14 respectively, until the fiscal years 2014/15 and 2013/16 respectively, versus EPS for the fiscal years 2011/12 and 2012/13 respectively.
 Under Performance Share Plan 2012/15 the maximum number of shares will be allotted if the annual average EPS growth is at or exceeds 22 percent, no allotment of shares will occur if the annual average EPS growth is below 15 percent and allotment of shares between annual average EPS growth 15 and 22 percent is linear.
-Under Performance Share Plan 2013/16 the maximum number of shares will be allotted if the annual average EPS growth is at or exceeds 16 percent, no allotment of shares will occur if the annual average EPS growth is at or exceeds 16 percent, no allotment of shares will occur if the annual average EPS growth is at or exceeds 16 percent, no allotment of shares will occur if the annual average EPS growth is below 9 percent and allotment of shares will occur if the annual average EPS growth is below 9 percent and allotment of shares between annual average EPS growth 9 and 16 percent is linear.
+Under Performance Share Plan 2013/16 the maximum number of shares will be allotted if the annual average EPS growth is at or exceeds 16 percent, no allotment of shares will occur if the annual average EPS growth is below 9 percent and allotment of shares between annual average EPS growth 9 and 16 percent is linear.